Medicare To Cut Payments To Nursing Homes Whose Patients End Up Back In The Hospital

 Medicare is reducing payments to 12 of the 15 nursing homes run by Otterbein SeniorLife, an Ohio faith-based nonprofit.
 Pamela Richmond, Otterbein's chief strategy officer, says most of its readmissions occurred with patients after they went home, not while they were in the nursing facilities.
 Otterbein anticipates losing $99,000 over the year.

-"We're super disappointed," Richmond says about the penalties.
-She says Otterbein has started to follow up with former patients, or with the home health agencies that send nurses and aides to patients' houses to care for them.
+"We're superdisappointed," Richmond says about the penalties.
+She says Otterbein has started to follow up with former patients or with the home health agencies that send nurses and aides to patients' houses to care for them.
 If there are signs of trouble, Otterbein will try to arrange care or bring patients back to the nursing home if necessary.

 "This really puts the emphasis on us to go out and coordinate better care after they leave," Richmond says.